Skip to content

 For investors and technical readers looking for more depth.

-Our evaluation dataset consists of thousands of residential roofs that have been manually measured by professional estimators.
+Our evaluation dataset consists of 7,000+ residential roofs that have been manually measured by professional estimators.
 Each address is geocoded and matched against our AI predictions to compute error metrics.

 Complex roofs with many facets, dormers, valleys, and penetrations present more opportunities for measurement variance.
-Simple hip and gable roofs are inherently easier to measure precisely.
+Simple hip and gable roofs are inherently easier for our AI to measure precisely.
 Larger structures also tend to have more architectural complexity.

 We use Mean Absolute Error (MAE) as our primary metric.
-For each roof in the evaluation set, we calculate the absolute difference between the AI predicted area and the manually measured area, then average across all roofs.
-This gives a single, easy to understand number representing average measurement error in square feet.
+For each roof in the evaluation set, we calculate the absolute difference between the AI-predicted area and the manually measured area, then average across all roofs.
+This gives a single, easy-to-understand number representing average measurement error in square feet.
+Our current MAE is 54 sqft.

 See the Accuracy for Yourself